top of page

 Miss Alannah

-Alannah continued to also train at PHAD to complete her ISTD exams and went on to study at Anthony Clifford Dance College and Jackie Barnes to complete her ISTD DDE Modern and Tap.
+Alannah furthered her teacher training at Anthony Clifford Dance College and Jackie Barnes, earning her ISTD DDE qualifications in Modern and Tap.

-Miss Aimee
+Miss Alannah.png

 Jenny